ICS2O-Gallo/10c-cpt-sean-and-stephen/README.md

 ## Controls
-Press "W" to jump, however, the player cannot jump from underneath a platform.
+Press "W" to jump, however, the player cannot jump through a platform.

 Press "A" and "D" to move left and right respectively.